Odufossez/portfolio-stage-2026/README.md

 - do `npm install`
 - wait for it to install
 - then `npm run dev`
-- click on the link in the console
+- click on the link in the console (Local : ...)
+NOT devtools

 ## Contexte